ParthKalkar/IT-hack-case1/README.md

-# IU_Hack
+# IT_Hackathon
-Hackathon by IU and HSE for calculating the happiness index
+Hackathon by IU and HSE for making a model of Hospital at home

+The base app is implemented in swift (iOS)
+Check the final presentation to understand the idea.